web-native/docs/observables/README.md

-# Reflex Componemts (Formally Observables)
+# Observables (now Reflex Componemts)
-Reflex Componemts are a collection of Reflex-based objects (routing, monetization, forms, collections and more) for building client-side applications.
+Observables (now Reflex Componemts) are a collection of Reflex-based objects (routing, monetization, forms, collections and more) for building client-side applications.

 Watch this space for additional documentation.